alexandre-touret/alexandre-touret.github.io/content/posts/my-tech-library.en.md

 {{< figure src="/assets/images/2024/02/refactoring.webp" title="Refactoring" >}}
 I must admit, I am a big fan of [M. FOWLER](https://martinfowler.com/).
 Every of his presentations, articles or books are really informative and inspiring.
-This book belong to the mandatory reading list for every people who want to improve in this field.
+In my opinion, this book belongs to the mandatory reading list for every people who want to become better in this field.

 ### Design Patterns by the GoF
 {{< figure src="/assets/images/2024/02/gof.webp" title="Design Patterns by the GoF" >}}